hybridsjs/hybrids/docs/template-engine/properties-and-attributes.md

 ### Style

-`style` attribute expression set style properties by the `CSSStyleDeclaration` API.
+`style` attribute expression sets style properties by the `CSSStyleDeclaration` API.
 An expression has to be an object with dashed or camel-case keys with values.

 ```javascript
 const styles = {